Afreen-Kazi-1/Virtual-Try-On-Products-/Daily Logs/C4 week 2(ii).md

  Problem : Computational Cost (can be reduced using 1x1 conv nets

 We can also use open Source from github from Deep Learning guys

+## Transfer Learning :
+here we use other models as initialisation for your model. very valuable if other models have very large data and our model has comparatively smaller data It freezes some of the layers of the available model and retrains the rest for the current model.
+So it uses pretrained weights to save time

+## data Augmentation
+Increases the data set to improve efficiency
+Uses methods like :
+- Random Cropping
+- Mirror
+- colour Shifting

+## State of Computer Vision
+To do well on benchmarks :
+- ensemble : Train several netwroks independently and avearge their outputs
+- Multicrop at test time : Run Classifier on multiple versions of test images
+- use opensource and implementations